Wilfred/wilfred.github.com/_posts/2018-06-22-helpful-one-year-on.markdown

-[Helpful](https://github.com/Wilfred/helpful) is available on [MELPA](http://www.melpa.org/#/helpful) and [MELPA stable](https://stable.melpa.org/#/helpful), and I'm sure it will be a great addition to your Emacs workflow too.
+[Helpful](https://github.com/Wilfred/helpful) is available on [MELPA](http://www.melpa.org/#/helpful) and [MELPA stable](https://stable.melpa.org/#/helpful).
+It's become an indispensable part of my Emacs workflow, and I'm sure it will benefit you too.